 No. Field Description Optional?
 1. Parent Account Name The name of this account's parent.
 When creating a top level account, leave the sub-account name blank (and this will be the account's name).
 Mandatory 2.
 Sub-account Name When creating a sub-account (1 level deep only), enter its name here.
 Optional - account will be top level if blank 3.
 Enabled Whether or not this account is enabled.
 (Y/N where Y = YES, and N = No).
 Optional - account will be enabled if blank 4.
 Account PIN/Code The account PIN/Code.
 For parent accounts, the code must be unique for all parent accounts.
 For sub-accounts, the code must unique amongst accounts with the same parent account.
 Optional - PIN not set if blank 5.
 Credit Balance The account balance.
 Optional - Balance set to 0 if blank 6.
 Restricted Status The account's restricted status.
-(Y/N where Y = YES, and N = No).
+(Y/N where $Y = YES$, and $N = No$).
 Optional - if blank, set to a configurable default 7.
 Users Modifies the users that are allowed to select this account from the list (no CODE/PIN required).
 The access list may be modified as follows: To replace the previously defined access list, use a pipe () delimited list of usernames. e.g. user1 user2 user3 sets the list to these three users (removing any previously defined).
-To add users to the existing access list, prefix the pipe delimited user list with a plus sign (+). e.g. +user1 user2 user3 adds these three users from the existing user list, prefix the pipe delimited user from the existing user list, prefix the pipe delimited user from the existing user list, prefix the pipe delimited user list with a hyphen (-). e.guser1 user2 user3 removes these three users from the access list.
-To remove all users from the access list, enter a hyphen (-).
+To add users to the existing access list, prefix the pipe delimited user list with a plus sign (+). e.g. +user1 user2 user3 adds these three users from the existing user list, prefix the pipe delimited user free users to the access list.
+To remove users from the existing user list, prefix the pipe delimited user list with a hyphen (-). e.guser1 user2 user3 removes these three users from the access list.
+To remove all users from the access list.
 Optional - users are not updated if blank 8.
 Groups Modifies the groups that are allowed to select this account from the list (no CODE/PIN required).
 To reference the special 'All Users' group, use the syntax [All Users].
 The access list may be modified as follows: To replace the previously defined access list, use a pipe () delimited list of groups. e.g. group1 group2 group3 sets the list to these three groups (removing any previously defined).
-To add groups to the existing access list, prefix the pipe delimited group1 group2 group3 adds these three groups to the access list.
-To remove groups to the access list.
-To remove groups from the existing group1 group2 group3 methods these three groups to the access list.
-To remove groups from the existing group list with a hyphen (-). e.ggroup1 group2 group3 removes these three groups from the access list.
-To remove all groups from the Optional - groups are not updated if blank
+To add groups to the existing access list, prefix the pipe delimited group list with a plus sign (+). e.g. +group1 group2 group3 adds these three groups to the access list.
+To remove groups from the existing group list with a hyphen (-). e.ggroup1 group2 group3 removes these three groups removes these three groups from the access list.
+Optional - groups are not updated if blank